 Review the hardware and software requirements, operating system support, network and Internet considerations, and hard disk space requirements.

 Review the security considerations for a SQL Server installation.

 Review the details of the features supported by the different editions of SQL Server 2014.

 Determine the best choice among the editions and components available in SQL Server.

 Review the hardware configuration, and learn to prepare for SQL Server failover cluster installation.

-You can upgrade existing instances of SQL Server 2005, SQL Server 2008, or SQL Server 2008 R2 to SQL Server 2012.
-For more information, see Upgrade to SQL Server 2012.
-Before running SQL Server Setup to upgrade to SQL Server 2012, review the following topics about the upgrade process:
+You can upgrade existing instances of SQL Server 2005, SQL Server 2008, SQL Server 2008 R2, or SQL Server 2012 to SQL Server 2014.
+For more information, see Upgrade to SQL Server 2014.
+Before running SQL Server Setup to upgrade to SQL Server 2014, review the following topics about the upgrade process:

-Describes Upgrade Advisor, a tool that analyzes instances of SQL Server 2005, SQL Server 2008, and SQL Server 2008 R2 to identify known upgrade issues.
+Describes Upgrade Advisor, a tool that analyzes instances of SQL Server 2005, SQL Server 2008, SQL Server 2008 R2 and SQL Server 2012 to identify known upgrade issues.

 Describes the Distributed Replay Utility, a tool that can use multiple computers to replay trace data, simulating a mission-critical workload.
 By performing a replay on a test server before and after a SQL Server upgrade, you can measure performance differences and look for any incompatibilities your application may have with the upgrade.

 Lists the significant changes that might affect your applications after you upgrade to SQL Server 2014.